Evan Dobelle

-Evan Samuel Dobelle (born April 22, 1945) is a former public official and higher-education administrator, is known for promoting higher-education investment in the Creative Economy, public-private partnerships and the "College Ready" model that helps students graduate from high school and college.
+Evan Samuel Dobelle (born April 22, 1945) is a former public official and higher-education administrator who is known for promoting higher-education investment in the Creative Economy, public-private partnerships and the "College Ready" model that helps students graduate from high school and college.

 Early life

 Dobelle was born in Washington, D.C., on April 22, 1945.
 Dobelle's father was prominent American surgeon Martin Dobelle; his older brother was medical researcher William H. Dobelle.
 Dobelle grew up between Pittsfield, Massachusetts and Cocoa Beach, Florida, where his father served on the medical staff for Project Mercury.

 Dobelle began his undergraduate education at The Citadel, The Military College of South Carolina, where he was named a Distinguished Alumnus.